Quiberon: Transport

 Quiberon station has a summer train service to Auray, which offers connections to Paris and other places in France.
 From September to July a bus service operates between Quiberon and Auray.

 Quiberon Aerodrome is open all year and accessible by private aircraft.
 The hard runway is 775m long and the tower staff speak both English and French on the radio.

-Demographics
+Population

 Inhabitants of Quiberon are called Quiberonnais.